top of page

 How do I apply?

-To express your interest, please download and fill out the EOI Form and send it to fieldwork@kkpac.org.au
+To express your interest, please click "Submit an EOI" below, fill out the Form and Submit - for any questions please email fieldwork@kkpac.org.au

 There is no closing date for these applications and Kabi Kabi members are encouraged to submit an application at any time.